Constitution

 A Secretary-Treasurer

-An American Congress on Surveying & Mapping - National Society of Professional Land Surveyors Liaison Officer, to be known in this Society as “THE NSPS DIRECTOR” for the Society all of whom shall be elected by the Members.
+A National Society of Professional Surveyors Director, to be known in this Society as "THE N.S.P.S.
+DIRECTOR"

 SECTION 2 – The Board of Directors of the Society shall be constituted as follows: